MingShiuanSung/ESL_Final/README.md

         $ make install
     <br>

-## Build Matrix Multiplication software
+## Run Matrix Multiplication software

-1. For example if we want to build "dac-one-core". <br>
+1. For example if we want to run "dac-one-core". <br>

 <br>